kmarkus/lsdbus/README.md

 # lsdbus: Lua D-Bus bindings

-`lsdbus` is a simple to use D-Bus binding for lua 5.x and luajit based on the sd-bus and sd-event APIs.
+`lsdbus` is a simple to use D-Bus binding for Lua 5.x and LuaJIT based on the sd-bus and sd-event APIs.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->